 A brand is shorthand for a package of emotional and rational benefits and personality traits.
 Brands are essential to attract, drive customer choice and build relationships.
 However, not all products, services and businesses are brands.
 Though by thinking about your business as a brand, and investing a brand strategy it is possible to attract more customers, influence purchasing, improve loyalty, and boost value perceptions and value.

-Brand extension is useful to realise extra growth and also to consolidate or improve customer perceptions.
+Brand extension is useful to grow your brand yet also to consolidate or improve customer perceptions.
 So we work with you do define a brand extension strategy, vision, and how to build on current perceptions to best effect.
 There are also dangers in extending too far, and thus sometimes, creating a new brand is more opportune.
-Read more about our views on brand extension strategy.
+Read more about the benefits of brand extensions.

 Many brands, particularly service brands, fail by delivering inconsistently.
-So by working together, we help you deliver great customer experiences – experiences that customers remember and tell their friends about.
-We do this by aligning your marketing activities, and helping teams to understand and live your brand promise.
+However, people are key to delivering a great customer experiences – experiences that customers remember and tell their friends about.
+So we do this by aligning your marketing activities, and helping your colleagues to understand and live your brand promise.
 Also by helping consistently exceed expectations.
 Read an example of a great brand experience.
 This is an example of a media and retail brand; it highlights how the devil is in the detail.

 Browse our brand development success stories and then request a free consultation.